leggedrobotics/open3d_slam/documentation/source/examples.rst

 ===============
 Examples
 ===============

-We provide ready-to-use launch files for some datasets.
+We provide parameter files and launch recipes for common datasets.

 KITTI